 A student who has transferred to another school from UHS and wishes to return may receive special consideration for admission if the student left on their own accord due to health reasons or family hardship.
+A student who is re-enrolling after leaving UHS due to illness or a family hardship must be on track to graduate per UHS graduation requirements.
 A student who has been exited from UHS may reapply for admission in accordance with this policy.
-A student who is re-enrolling after leaving UHS due to illness or a family hardship must be on track to graduate per UHS graduation requirements.
 A student who has been exited and wants to be re-admitted must apply for admission to UHS.

 A student who transfers or officially withdraws at the end of a school year has 15 calendar days from the date of withdrawal to re-enroll.
 Failure to re-enroll will result in forfeiture of the student's admission place.
-(Res 23-25, 4/12/2011; Res 25-6, 8/14/2012)

 I.A.10.1.
 Leave of Absence.
 A student may apply for a short-term leave of absence for medical or family emergencies.
 To apply, a student must complete a leave of absence request form.
 Students requesting absence for medical reasons must provide written documentation from the physician responsible for care.
 An interview with the Instructional Council will be scheduled and conditions set for re-admittance.
 Students must maintain their academic work.

 I.A.10.2.
 Family Hardship.
 A student may apply for a family hardship appeal to return to University High School at the semester or before the following school year.
 To apply, a student must complete a family hardship request form.
 Students requesting a family hardship must provide written documentation for why a hardship appeal is needed.
 An interview with the Instructional Council will be scheduled and conditions set for re-admittance.

 Students must have maintained their academic work and be on track to meet University High School graduation requirements.
-(Res 26-18, 12/2/2013)